wtheisen/TerminusBrowser/README.md

 | Posts get incorrectly flagged as containing images | Program fatally crashes      |                                  |
 | Cross Thread Links                                 | Program fatally crashes      |                                  |
 | Unknown                                            | Image links aren't displayed | The code got deleted somehow...? |

+If you wish to contribute or know more please feel free to contact me!